lumberjackdev/website/_posts/2021-04-09-simple-spring-boot-on-k8s.md

 And now you have access the application from within the cluster.
 When you're done, just type `exit` and the buxybox container and its Pod will be terminated.
 Containers such as this are useful when debugging containers running in kubernetes.

 ### Recap
 In this post, you should have run a Docker image for a Spring Boot Application in a kubernetes Pod.
 We then saw what the Pod definition looked like.
 Finally, we ran a busybox container in a different Pod that could be used to access the application through the actuator.
+As always, the sample code can be found on [github](https://github.com/lumberjackdev/springboot-on-k8s/tree/part-two).
 Thanks for reading!

 ### Other Useful Commands
 Here are some other useful kubectl commands to try out: